|

 This section provides recommendations and guidance on best

 practices for using MaST safely and effectively.
-Following these guidelines

-ensures that MaST performs as expected, remains clinically useful, and provides
+as expected, remains clinically useful, and provides accurate and reliable

-accurate and reliable outputs to support clinical decision-making
+outputs to support clinical decision-making

 ·

-contacts a patient has had with other teams since discharged from a CMHT,
+MaST displays the contacts a patient has had with other teams

-regardless of the team or contact type.
-It is entirely the user's
+since discharged from a CMHT, regardless of the team or contact type.
+It is

-responsibility to determine whether the displayed contacts are relevant in the
+entirely the user's responsibility to determine whether the displayed contacts

-context of considering their clinical care.
+are relevant in the context of considering their clinical care.

 ·

-MaST is designed to
+MaST is designed to provide information to healthcare

-provide information to healthcare organisations to support delivery of care
+organisations to support delivery of care services however healthcare

-appropriate business continuity measures in place to manage any periods of
+measures in place to manage any periods of downtime and should ensure that appropriate first line

-appropriate first line support is in place to escalate slow performance and communicate to the
+support is in place to escalate slow

-manufacturer where the root cause is not related to local issues.
+performance and communicate to the manufacturer where the root cause is not

 ·

-data from the source system to reflect a series of complexity factors
+MaST uses structured data from the source system to reflect a

-associated with a patient.
-Healthcare organisations should consider whether
+series of complexity factors associated with a patient.
+Healthcare

-these fields in the source data should be made mandatory for completion to
+organisations should consider whether these fields in the source data should be

-improve data quality and ensure that staff reliably populate those fields in
+made mandatory for completion to improve data quality and ensure that staff

-the source system which are used by MaST to establish Complexity factors.
+reliably populate those fields in the source system which are used by MaST to establish Complexity factors.

 ·